Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Preliminaries and Problem Statement

 The control input is denoted as $\mathbf{u} (t) = [\nacceleration (t), \turingrate (t)]$ and the initial state as $\state_0$.

 \paragraph{Set-based prediction of vessels} To obtain predictions that enclose all possible behaviors of a traffic participant, the concept of set-based predictions for road traffic participants \cite{Koschi2021} can be transferred to maritime traffic.
 The fundamental idea is to define abstract models and perform reachability analysis for them.
-To introduce the concept, we first specify the dynamics used for the prediction, and then introduce the reachable sets and occupancy sets.
-Finally, we discuss a special case of a closed-loop system.
+We first specify the dynamics used for the prediction, and then introduce the reachable sets and occupancy sets.
+Finally, we discuss the special case of a closed-loop system.